 Today she mostly works with office/desk-based companies to help improve their posture and reduce stress and burnout.
 Working with them on optimal postural alignment using a combination of simple exercises and breathing techniques, Leah has seen tremendous and long-lasting results for her clients.

-Leah is deeply passionate about helping people implement and maintain the yoga techniques she has taught them, to create healthier balance and positive sense of wellbeing.
+techniques she has taught them, to create healthier balance and positive sense of wellbeing.